Skip to main content

 Virgin Media Essential social tariffs

-Virgin Media offers two Essential broadband connections for customers who are facing financial difficulty or receiving Universal Credit.
-They come with no fixed-term contract and no changes to the monthly price while the customer continues to receive their Universal Credit payments.
+Virgin Media offers two Essential broadband connections for customers facing financial difficulty or receiving Universal Credit.
+These connections do not have a fixed-term contract and do not change the monthly price while the customer continues to receive their Universal Credit payments.

 Am I eligible?

-To access Virgin Media Essential broadband, you will need to provide evidence that you are eligible for Universal Credit.
-You will receive more information on how to do this after your application is submitted.
+To access Virgin Media Essential broadband, you must provide evidence that you are eligible for Universal Credit.
+After your application is submitted, you will receive more information on how to do this.

 Learn more about Virgin Media Essential broadband on its own site.